Skip to main content

 Dr Sara Caputo

-Dr Sara Caputo is a Senior Research Fellow at Magdalene.
-She is Acting Director of Studies in History (Part IA) and Acting Joint Director of Studies in History and Politics (Part IA).
+Dr Sara Caputo is The Barbara & Dietrich Schultz Senior Research Fellow in History at Magdalene.
+She is Director of Studies in History, History and Politics, and History and Modern Languages (Part IA, IB, and II).

-My main areas of interest are eighteenth- and nineteenth-century transnational maritime history and British and European imperial history.
-I work on the cultural, social, technological, medical, and geographical history of maritime mobilities and exchange.
+My general areas of interest are eighteenth- and nineteenth-century transnational maritime history, British and European imperial history, the history of medicine, and the history of mapping.
+More specifically, my research focuses on maritime mobilities and exchange.

-I have just completed a book entitled Foreign Jack Tars: The British Navy and Transnational Seafarers during the Revolutionary and Napoleonic Wars.
-Forthcoming with Cambridge University Press, it investigates the legal, social, cultural and diplomatic context of transnational 'encounters' and employment aboard British naval vessels, drawing on primary sources from British, Dutch, Italian, Maltese, and American archives, as well as further material from Denmark, Norway, France, Germany, and Spain.
+My first book, entitled Foreign Jack Tars: The British Navy and Transnational Seafarers during the Revolutionary and Napoleonic Wars, was published by Cambridge University Press in 2023.
+It investigates the legal, social, cultural and diplomatic context of transnational 'encounters' and employment aboard British naval vessels, drawing on primary sources from British, Dutch, Italian, Maltese, and American archives, as well as further material from Denmark, Norway, France, Germany, and Spain.

-1. A second book, under contract with Profile Books, entitled Tracks on the Ocean, investigating the history of Western cartographical representations of maritime travel.
-For more background on the origins of this project see here.
+My second book, entitled Tracks on the Ocean: A History of Trailblazing, Maps, and Maritime Travel, is forthcoming in summer 2024 with Profile Books and The University of Chicago Press.
+It investigates the history of Western cartographical representations of maritime travel.
+For more background on the origins of this project, please see the Faculty of History website.

-I am an Associate Fellow of the Higher Education Academy, and I lecture and supervise on British, European, and World History (Faculty of History, Part I Papers 5, 10, 21, Part II Paper 24, and Historical Argument and Practice), as well as the early modern history of medicine in the Department of History and Philosophy of Science.
+I am a Fellow of the Royal Historical Society and a Fellow of the Higher Education Academy.
+I lecture and supervise on British, European, and World History, as well as the early modern history of science and medicine in the Department of History and Philosophy of Science.

 Research Interests